• Skip to primary navigation

 This has been my favorite caffeinated drink for years now.
 And since it got warm outside, I have been making it a cold latte pretty much every day for the past two months.

-For more drinks made with oat milk, check out my Oat Milk Eggnog, and Oat Milk Hot Chocolate.
+For more recipes made with oat milk, check out my Oat Milk Chocolate Pudding and Oat Milk Eggnog.

 Jump to: